ashu10832/ashu10832/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Software Developer at Publicis Sapient
+- 🔭 I’m currently working as a Software Developer 2 at Microsoft
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning how to build MCP Servers and AI Agents
 - 📫 How to reach me: ashu.gupta.dce@gmail.com
 - ⚡ Fun fact: I have a degree in Civil Engineering